MarkoLeskovar/Input-Logger/README.md

 ## Database structure

-The data is saved into a local SQLite database, which consist of tables listed bellow.
+The recorded mouse and keyboard data is saved into a local SQLite database consisting of the following tables:

-- `metadata` - Contains information such as username, operating system and start time.
+- `metadata` - Contains information such as operating system and start time (in ms since epoc).
 - `key_ids` - Contains names of abbreviations (key-values pairs) used the SQL tables.
 - `events` - Main table consisting of mouse and key events.
 Details are recorded in:
   - `mouse_pos_events`